mozilla/addons-server/docs/topics/api/addons.rst

 .. _version-create:

 This endpoint allows a submission of an upload to an existing add-on to create a new version, and setting other AMO metadata.

+To create a listed version from an upload (an :ref:`upload <upload-create>` that has channel == ``listed``) certain metadata must be defined - a version ``license``, an add-on ``name``, an add-on ``summary``, and add-on categories for each app the version is compatible with.
+Add-on properties cannot be set with version create so an :ref:`add-on update <addon-edit>` must be made beforehand if the properties are not already defined.

     .. note::
         This API requires :doc:`authentication <auth>`.